scireum/sirius-biz/README.md

-# sirius-web
+# sirius-biz

-Provides a modern and scalable web server as SIRIUS module
+Provides a framework for building modern web based business applicatins.

 This is a module of the SIRIUS OpenSource project by scireum GmbH.
 For further information visit the project website: http://sirius-lib.net